How can IoT transform Fleet Management System?

 - What are the use cases of IoT-enabled fleet management?

-- What are the benefits of IoT-based fleet management?
+What are the technology stacks used by IoT in fleet management?

 How is IoT revolutionizing fleet management?

 Driving over the speed limit or idling has harmful effects on the environment.
 It emits a heavy amount of carbon dioxide into the air.
 Moreover, it causes excessive wear and tear and involves additional fuel costs.
 Leveraging IoT technology can easily track drivers’ behavior and get real-time automated alerts, leading to minimizing objectionable behavior.

 IoT-fueled applications capture the surroundings and inform cars when to apply brakes or turn off engines.
 It facilitates driving and helps perform environment-friendly functions like turning off the engine when the vehicle is idle with such precise information.